-Also on my trip, I got to meet a couple of my idols – KnottyNaomi and hizKnits!!!
-I’ll save that for the next post, don’t want to overwhelm ya.
+Also on my trip, I got to meet a couple of my idols – KnottyNaomi and hizKnits!!! cost of viagra I’ll save that for the what is viagra used for next post, don’t want to overwhelm ya.

 I’m hoping that I will get off my lazy ass and start posting regularly.
 We’ll see…

 CMF sw merino in In-a-Gadda-Da-Vida (3ply)

 All Spun Up sw merino in Elijah’s Heart (3ply)